SebaGille/multimodal_rag_cchn_streamlit/README.md

 streamlit run app/streamlit_app.py
 ```

 Sidebar controls let you point to any FAISS directory, choose embedding/chat models, and select `k`.
 Provide an OpenAI API key in `.env` before launching.
+The repository already tracks `vectorstores/full_manual_faiss`, so remote hosts (e.g., Streamlit Cloud) clone the ready-to-use index by default.

 ## Scaling to the Full Manual